fish-shell/fish-shell/sphinx_doc_src/index.rst

 .. _redirects:

-Input/Output (IO) Redirection
+Input/Output Redirection
 -----------------------------

-Most programs use three input/output (IO) streams, each represented by a number called a file descriptor (FD).
+Most programs use three input/output [#]_ streams, each represented by a number called a file descriptor (FD).
 These are:

 - Standard input, FD 0, for reading, defaults to reading from the keyboard.